Medicine in Contemporary Society Selectives

 Faculty: Kathy Van Steen

 This selective will present the role of hospice in the terminal care of the dying.
-As palliative care, hospice offers a method of care that is becoming more mainstream medicine, as it had been in the early days of medicine.
+As palliative care, hospice offers a method of care that has become main-stream, unlike it had been in the early days of modern medicine.

 Course Title: Implications of Antenatal Testing